GLOBAL MARKETS-Asia subdued before oil producers' meeting, China GDP taken in stride

 By Shinichi Saoshiro

-TOKYO, April 15 (Reuters) - Asian stocks were subdued on Friday as caution over a weekend meeting of oil producers tempered risk sentiment, while the region’s markets took China’s relatively upbeat GDP data in stride as the numbers were in line with expectations.
+TOKYO, April 15 (Reuters) - Asian stocks were subdued on Friday as caution over a weekend meeting of oil producers tempered risk sentiment, while the region’s markets took China’s relatively upbeat GDP data in stride.

-Spreadbetters forecast a slightly lower open for Britain’s FTSE, Germany’s DAX and France’s CAC.

-Japan’s Nikkei was down 0.3 percent and Australian stocks edged up 0.5 percent.
+Japan’s Nikkei was down 0.3 percent, while Australian shared edged up 0.4 percent.
+Other modest gainers included Malaysian and Indonesian stocks.

-China’s economy grew 6.7 percent in the first quarter from a year earlier, and while this was the slowest since 2009, it met expectations and provided additional evidence that a slowdown there may be bottoming out.

-“All this obsession with a Chinese hard-landing I think is a bit too much.
-Chinese economic data is showing signs of stabilisation, including recent PMI numbers, as well as the latest figures on industrial production and retail sales,” said Suan Teck Kin, economist at the United Overseas Bank in Singapore.

-MSCI’s broadest index of Asia-Pacific shares outside Japan crept up 0.1 percent.
-The index has gained about 3.6 percent on the week during which it hit a five-month high, helped by a slight thaw in pessimism over the Chinese economy and an earlier surge in crude oil prices.
+MSCI’s broadest index of Asia-Pacific shares outside Japan slipped 0.1 percent.
+The index has gained about 3.5 percent on the week during which it hit a five-month high, helped by a slight thaw in pessimism over the Chinese economy and an earlier surge in crude oil prices.

 Stocks have gained globally this week against this backdrop, with the S&P 500 reaching its highest point so far this year overnight, and taking it a step closer to record highs scaled almost a year ago.